silentgameplays/Simple-Arch-Linux-Setup/README.md

 # To make desktop look great

 * sudo pacman -S arc-gtk-theme

-# in case you missed it/need it:
+# in case you need it:
-* pacman -S networkmanager network-manager-applet
+* pacman -S  network-manager-applet
-* sudo pacman -S pavucontrol

 # Disable tearing in videogames on xfce: